mpalmer/ddns-sd/README.md

 (see "Configuration", below, for all valid environment variables and their meaning).

+Note that `ddns-sd` runs as UID 1000, with GIDs 1000 and 999.
+The socket that you pass into the container must be accessible by one of those IDs.

 You can also run `ddns-sd` without a container, for testing or whatever takes your fancy, as follows: